Raleigh Housing Market: Trends & Prices (2025)

 Raleigh Real Estate Market Trends

-The Raleigh housing market has been hot and median home prices are projected to continue to rise in the coming year, according to price data, forecasting Raleigh real estate trends, from Zillow.
+Raleigh’s home prices are projected to continue to rise slightly in the coming year, according to forecasting real estate trends from Norada Real Estate Investments.

-Despite a slower increase in home sales in 2021 relative to 2020, the steady rise in home prices and continued decrease in the average amount of days listings spend on the market, may signal a housing market that has more room to run.
+Despite a decline in home sales since last year and an increase in the average amount of days listings spend on the market, the steady rise in home prices may signal a housing market that has more room to run.

-Homes sold on the real estate market in Raleigh typically close around 4% above the listing price and typically spend around 51 days on the market before an offer is accepted.
+Homes sold on the real estate market in Raleigh typically close around 1% below the listing price and typically spend around 45 days on the market before an offer is accepted.

 Raleigh Housing Market Forecast

-Prospective homebuyers will need to be vigilant if they hope to buy a house in 2022, as data from Zillow shows that home prices are likely to increase at a faster rate in the coming year.
+Prospective homebuyers may not need to be vigilant if they hope to buy a house in 2025, as data from Zillow shows that home prices are likely to only gently uptick in the coming year, if at all.

-Currently, the average home in Raleigh spends around 33 days on the market before it’s snapped up, so homebuyers shopping for a house in the interim may finally have some breathing room.
+Currently, the average home in Raleigh spends around 45 days on the market before it’s snapped up, so homebuyers shopping for a house in the interim may have some breathing room.

 Demographics of the Raleigh Market